-Collection of Special Items
+Collection of Batteries, Light Bulbs and Other Special Items

 For household products that cannot go into the curbside recycling program or landfills, there are several ways to dispose of these materials through programs organized by SWANCC, the Solid Waste Agency of Northern Cook County.
 Morton Grove is a member community of this regional, intergovernmental agency.
 As a member, Morton Grove residents are provided with a variety of waste management services, programs, and resource materials that include collections for special materials that are not allowed as part of recycling or should not go into garbage due to toxicity or recoverability.

 There are a variety of drop-off locations and programs offered through SWANCC for the collection of electronics and other waste items that cannot be placed in landfills.
 Materials that can be recycled with these special programs through SWANCC include:

 - Rechargeable Household Battery Recycling